Online Booking Software and Keyless Technology for Serviced Apartments

 Agent and developer portal for listing creation, photo upload, floor plans, and virtual tours

-Lead capture and routing -- enquiry forms, saved searches, and alerts direct to agent CRM
+Lead capture and routing, enquiry forms, saved searches, and alerts direct to agent CRM

 SEO-optimised listing pages with schema markup, sitemaps, and Open Graph

-A custom property listing platform gives real estate agencies, portals, and developers full control over property search, listing management, lead capture, and agent attribution -- without the constraints of third-party portals like Rightmove or Zillow.
+A custom property listing platform gives real estate agencies, portals, and developers full control over property search, listing management, lead capture, and agent attribution, without the constraints of third-party portals like Rightmove or Zillow.
 RaftLabs builds custom property listing platforms covering faceted search, map-based browsing, agent and developer portals, CRM-integrated lead routing, SEO-optimised listing pages, and advanced search features including commute time overlays and school catchment.
 Most platforms ship in 12-16 weeks at a fixed cost.

 Portals like Rightmove, Zillow, and Domain aggregate demand efficiently.
 But they own the lead.
 They own the search experience.
 They set the property types, the search filters, and the presentation format.
-If your market or business model doesn't fit their template -- commercial properties with complex lease structures, off-plan developments with stage-based availability, specialist residential niches like equestrian or rural -- you're working around their constraints every day.
+If your market or business model doesn't fit their template, commercial properties with complex lease structures, off-plan developments with stage-based availability, specialist residential niches like equestrian or rural, you're working around their constraints every day.

 A custom listing platform gives you the search experience, the listing format, and the lead capture logic your market actually needs.
 Buyers or tenants get a search experience built for the property types they're looking for.
 Agents and developers get a listing portal that matches how they create and manage listings.
 Leads land in your CRM with the right agent assigned rather than in a generic email inbox.

 Third-party portals work well when your property types and market fit their template and you're willing to compete on their platform alongside every other agent.
-A custom platform makes sense when your property types don't fit the portal's data model (commercial, specialist residential, off-plan developments with complex unit structures), when your market is geographic or niche enough that you can build organic search authority in your own right, when you need lead data routed directly into your CRM with agent attribution rather than arriving in a generic inbox, or when you are building a proptech product to sell to the market rather than using an existing portal.
+A custom platform makes sense when your property types don't fit the portal's data model (commercial, specialist residential, off-plan developments with complex unit structures), when your market is geographic or niche enough that you can build organic search authority in your own right, when you need lead data routed directly into your CRM with agent attribution rather than arriving in a generic inbox, or when you're building a proptech product to sell to the market rather than using an existing portal.
 Most agencies use portals for reach and a custom platform for direct traffic and lead quality.

 Property search performance at scale depends on the right data architecture from the start.
-We build listing databases with indexed search fields, location data stored in a format optimised for geographic queries, and a search layer that uses Elasticsearch or Typesense for fast faceted filtering rather than relying on standard database queries.
+We build listing databases with indexed search fields, location data stored in a format optimised for geographic queries, and a search layer using Elasticsearch or Typesense for fast faceted filtering rather than relying on standard database queries.
 Map-based search uses tile-based clustering to handle thousands of simultaneous pins without browser performance issues.
 Listing images are served via a CDN with automatic format optimisation.
 We size the architecture to your expected listing volume and traffic load during the scoping phase and build for headroom beyond your current scale.

 Yes.
-For international real estate portals we build with localisation at the data model level from the start -- not as a translation layer added later.
+For international real estate portals we build with localisation at the data model level from the start, not as a translation layer added later.
 This covers translated listing fields for property descriptions and area content, currency and measurement unit switching by locale, date and number format localisation, and URL structure that supports hreflang for multilingual SEO.
 We've built multi-market platforms with separate listing inventories per country sharing a common search interface and agent management portal.
 The specific localisation requirements are scoped during discovery based on your target markets and the languages you need to support at launch versus phased release.

-A listing platform covering property search, listing management portal, lead capture with CRM integration, agent profiles, and SEO-optimised listing pages typically runs 12--16 weeks from kickoff to go-live.
-Adding advanced search features (commute time, school catchment, environmental data overlays) and a full buyer account system with saved searches and alerts adds 4--6 weeks.
-A full proptech product with marketplace features, subscription tiers, and analytics monetisation is a larger scope -- typically 20--28 weeks.
+A listing platform covering property search, listing management portal, lead capture with CRM integration, agent profiles, and SEO-optimised listing pages typically runs 12-16 weeks from kickoff to go-live.
+Adding advanced search features (commute time, school catchment, environmental data overlays) and a full buyer account system with saved searches and alerts adds 4-6 weeks.
+A full proptech product with marketplace features, subscription tiers, and analytics monetisation is a larger scope: typically 20-28 weeks.
 We agree the scope and release milestones before development starts so you know what goes live at each stage.
 Pricing is fixed against the agreed scope.

 What clients say